-The genus Sarcoptes contains a single species, Sarcoptes scabiei, which causes sarcoptic mange in a wide range of mammalian hosts.
+The genus Sarcoptes contains a single species, Sarcoptes scabiei, which causes highly pruritic and contagious sarcoptic mange in a wide range of mammalian hosts.
 However, strains have developed which are largely host-specific with the possibility to temporarily infest other mammals, which explains the zoonotic transmission from dogs to their owners.
 The condition is well recognised in both human and veterinary medicine and the human disease is generally referred to as scabies.